At a Glance

 - Central sleep apnea: People with CSA don’t usually snore, but it’s possible.

-- Treatment-emergent central sleep apnea: People with treatment-emergent central sleep apnea, previously called complex sleep apnea, experience both obstructive and central lapses in breathing.
-These sleepers may experience snoring related to the obstructive events but not always.
+- Treatment-emergent central sleep apnea: People with treatment-emergent central sleep apnea, previously called complex sleep apnea, experience obstructive sleep apnea at baseline and develop central-like lapses in breathing with treatment.
+These sleepers may more likely experience snoring related to the obstructive events.

 Symptoms of Sleep Apnea Without Snoring